To help enable blind and deaf students to attend public colleges or universities in the state of Texas.

 - Declare a program of study at the time he/she applies for the exemption

-- Provide certification from the Department of Assistive and Rehabilitative Services of status as a deaf person or the Texas Workforce Commission of status as a blind person.
+- Provide certification from the Texas Health and Human Services Commission of status as a deaf person or the Texas Workforce Commission of status as a blind person.

 - Enroll in classes for which the college receives tax support (i.e., a course that does not depend solely on student tuition and fees to cover its costs)